htr2/netauto/README.md

 # netauto

 (ab)uses vagrant to
-    build a management server and a leaf and spine switch fabric create ansible_inventory, graphviz topology.dot has baseline switch config, ansible playbooks for cfg backup/restore, cumulus ptm
+    -build a management server and a leaf and spine switch fabric -create ansible_inventory, graphviz topology.dot it also has a baseline switch config, ansible playbooks for cfg backup/restore, cumulus ptm etc

 guests: